-We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan or Original Medicare), and two hours each year after that.
+We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew the order yearly if your treatment is needed into the next calendar year.
-Cost sharing and deductibles for covered services applies toward the annual out-of-pocket maximums.

-There is no coinsurance, copayment or deductible for members eligible for Medicarecovered medical nutrition therapy services.
+There is no coinsurance, copayment or deductible for members eligible for Medicare-covered medical nutrition therapy services.